 Redwood High School is a public high school in Atherton.
-The principal of Redwood High School is Miguel Rodriguez, whose e-mail is firstname.lastname@example.org.
-340 students attend Redwood High School and identify as Hispanic, Asian/Pacific Islander, and Pacific Islander.
-52% of the Redwood High School students have "limited English proficiency."
-62% of the 340 students here get reduced lunch prices.
-The ratio of students to teachers at Redwood High School is 17:1.
+The principal of Redwood High School is Miguel Rodriguez and can be contacted at email@example.com.
+340 students attend Redwood High School and are mostly Hispanic, Asian/Pacific Islander, and Pacific Islander.
+52% of the Redwood High School students are "limited in English proficiency."
+62% of the 340 students here have subsidized lunches.
+The student to teacher ratio at Redwood High School is 17:1.
 Woodside High School is one of the nearest high schools.

 |Native Hawaiian or Other Pacific Islander||6%||%|

 |Students eligible for free or reduced-price lunch program||62%||36%|

 |Limited English proficiency||52%||18%|

 Redwood is a school that cares about every student the students like to say that Redwood is like a family that cares and helps the kids find and express their talents.